 Your sense of smell is a shortcut to your brain’s emotional center.
 Scents like peppermint, citrus, and rosemary can quickly make you feel more alert and uplifted.

-How to use:
+How to Use It:

-- Place a few drops of essential oil on your wrist or neck
+- Place a few drops of essential oil on your wrist or neck.

-- Diffuse it in the bathroom while showering
+- Diffuse it in the bathroom while showering.

-- Use a scented lotion or body spray
+- Use a scented lotion or body spray.

 Scent-based rituals can make your morning routine feel more nourishing and less rushed.